 Stash supports automatic reinvestment of dividends (or DRIP), there’s also a retirement calculator, diversification analysis – good if you’re choosing your own investments – and has a Stash Coach to expand your investing knowledge.

+Originally there were three different account levels starting at $1/month, but Stash recently got rid of its lowest tier plan, and now the cost ranges from $3 to $9/month.
 The monthly subscription cost is where Stash starts to fall flat, especially that $9/month plan.
 You’re paying for the sleek app and educational content, and the latter is definitely available for free online.

 Betterment is the OG robo-advisor, and it should be a contender if you’re a hands-off investor.
 Unlike the last two investing apps, Betterment gives you far more options as a robo-advisor, like a dedicated tax strategy, advanced portfolio options, and paid access to a financial advisor.